 When deciding which destinations to visit in Greece during winter, do not forget to keep the following details in mind:

 - Prices are more convenient for hotels and accommodation in general, but the offer tends to be reduced, especially on the island

 - The routes for ferries to the islands are very reduced; some small islands count with only one or two ferries per week

-- Mountain roads can be snowy, slippery, and even closed during some days; always keep chains for the snow in your car when venturing in the mountains during winter.
+- Mountain roads can be snowy, slippery, and even closed on some days; always keep chains for the snow in your car when venturing into the mountains during winter.
 Some villages can be cut off by heavy snow; always check the weather forecast before getting on the road!

 As you can see, the country is truly a year-round destination, with experiences and unique things to do all year round, beaches, mountains, villages… you name it, Greece will probably have it ready for you.

 So, have you made up your mind already?
 What season will you be visiting Greece?
 And where are you planning to go?